UofA-BAJA/2023-2024-Firmware/doc/readme.md

     > pip install gitpython

+    and by far the coolest pip install

+    > pip install UofA-BAJA-2023-2024

 3. Once you have done this, use the "pip list" command to check for these files again.
 They should appear in the displayed list along with their current versions.

 *optional: if you would like to run the GUI, you must install the package "pyqt6"